Pearls Before Swine by Stephan Pastis for September 22, 2023

 29. Missing large

-camelhumper about 1 year ago
+camelhumper over 1 year ago

 you know what else the founding fathers didn’t envision? free black people or a black president. i’m tired of people talking about the founding fathers like they were infallible. they were a bunch of slave owners fighting england for THEIR freedom. isn’t it ironic?